-- 13. The Fund is valued by an independent actuary every 3 years.
-An independent valuation was carried out by Mercer Limited as at 31 March 2010 to determine the contribution rate from 1 April 2011 to 31 March 2014.
-It showed an excess of liabilities over assets of £258M, representing a funding level of 70%. - 14.
+- 14. The Fund is valued by an independent actuary every 3 years.
+An independent valuation was carried out by Mercer Limited as at 31 March 2013 to determine the contribution rate from 1 April 2014 to 31 March 2017.
+The Actuary used a "market value" basis for the valuation of the Fund at 31 March 2013.
+Assets amounted to £800m and accrued liabilities to £1,116m, resulting in a funding deficit of £316m (a funding level of 72%). - 15.
 Contributions to the Scheme by employers are set at rates determined by the Scheme's Actuary and approved by the London Borough of Ealing Pension Fund Panel.
 The Council is meeting the fund's liabilities by a recovery plan that has been certified by the Actuary for the next three years.
-Since the 2010 Valuation this has required contributions from the Council and ex grant maintained schools of 12.1% of pensionable pay plus a fixed cash value (£9,664k in 2011/12, £10,123k in 2012/13 and £10,604k in 2013/14).
-Notionally this equates to 19.6% of pensionable pay (19.6% in 2010/11).
-Other Admitted and Scheduled bodies rates differed, reflecting different profiles of liabilities.
+The 2013 Actuarial Valuation report is available on the Council's website.